This week-by-week canine gestation calendar below will help you understand how your puppy is developing inside mom.

 Finally the pups are clean, dry, warm and enjoying their first taste of mother's milk.

-Puppys will be nursing for the next 4 weeks until they get weaned onto mom's kibble.
+Puppys will be nursing for the next 3-4 weeks.

 *Click to continue to Week 1 - 8 and Until they come home to you